 So, will it be reducing the force of running (by running less) or strengthening the body?

 Since I love running – and I bet you do too – let’s focus on strengthening the body.

 That brings me to a question that Damon emailed me on why runners should do particular strength routines.
 He asks:

 Will doing the Pedestal, Myrtl, and Back routines help me become a faster distance runner?

 Spoiler alert: the answer is no. But, that doesn’t mean you should skip these routines (or other core routines).
 If you’re not sure why strength work is so beneficial, watch this short new Q&A video:

 I’ve mentioned before that the secret sauce to successful running is consistency.
 It’s what enables you to train for months and months – and see dramatic improvement in your results.

 Consistency also happens to be the #1 struggle that SR readers complain about.
-That’s why I built an entire course on making running a consistent habit that sticks, called the Strength Running Boot Camp.
+But it’s also why I call consistency the “secret sauce” of successful running.